Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 - The facts are these: Columbus sailed from Spain searching for a route to the East Indies.
-Crossing the Atlantic, he ended up landed in the Dominican Republic, an unknown land mass to Europe.
+Crossing the Atlantic, he ended up landing in the Dominican Republic, an unknown land mass to Europe.
 Despite 11th Century Vikings landing in North America nearly four hundred years earlier than him, Columbus has since been credited as the discoverer of the Americas.

 - Just because she was the tiniest doesn't mean she was the least liked.
-In fact, Columbus adored the Nina and named it his favorite.
+In fact, Columbus adored the Niña and named it his favorite.
 No documentation of her exact design exists.
 Experts believe her to have been a caravel type trade vessel not more than 50 feet long.
-Basically built for the Mediterranean Sea not the Atlantic Ocean.
+Basically built for the Mediterranean Sea, not the Atlantic Ocean.

 The Santa Maria

 - At least we know what happened to the Santa Maria.
 Largest of the three vessels, the Santa Maria served as Columbus' flagship during his fabled voyage.
 The merchant ship hit the waves for the first time in 1475.
 While exact measurements have not survived time, crew diaries suggest a length of 62 feet and a tonnage of 150.
 Despite being the slowest of the trio, the vessel performed well during the crossing.
 The return voyage ended the vessel's life when she ran aground off the shores of Cap-Haitien, Haiti.
 Columbus ordered the wreck stripped, and much of her timbers hauled ashore to build a fort.